 This is also one of (if not the) busiest places in Venice.
 If you want photos with no people in them, then make sure to visit early in the morning.

 Extraordinary on the outside, as well as the inside, this palace will surely be one of the most memorable things to do in Venice.
 The Venetian Gothic architecture and the detailing on this palace are truly extraordinary.
 Allow at least an hour to explore this place and arrive early to avoid long queues.

 We were here during the pandemic and there was no line at all.
 The entrance fee to Doge’s Palace is 13 – 25 EUR, depending on which ticket you get.
 The more expensive ones are the ones where you can skip the lines and are worth getting if you have a shorter visit to Venice.

 Gelato, Aperol-spritz, pizza, pasta, lattés – make sure you make time to sit down and enjoy your visit to Venice!
 The more I travel, the more I realize it’s important to take the time to sit down and let the experiences sink in.
 Doing as much as possible without taking the time to observe might make you feel like you’re not actually experiencing the place!
 So, promise me you’ll take time to do at least one of these!

 I know this is practically a given, but also one of the best things to do in Venice if you’re on a budget.
 Get lost in the city’s many narrow streets, go the opposite where the crowds are going and you’ll find many pretty little corners!
 Venice is the type of city that makes you grab your camera every 2 minutes and it’ll be hard not to take a picture of every bridge.

-But my absolute favourite area in Venice was around the Ca’ del Sol mask shop (which is also a must visit!).
+But my absolute favorite area in Venice was around the Ca’ del Sol mask shop (which is also a must-visit!).

 10. Walk around San Zaccaria